Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes: Introduction

-Artificial diffusion methods are based on four key ingredients.
-(1) A \emph{shock detector} that only activates the artificial diffusion in regions around shocks.
-A shock detector restrics the application of the stabilization to regions where the solution presents shocks or sharp layers, and is the key ingredient to obtain a high order stabilization method.
-(2) The \emph{amount of diffusion} added to ensure the DMP, e.g., using flux-corrected transport ideas \cite{kuzmin_flux_2002}.
-(3) The \emph{discrete diffusion operator} in order to keep the DMP on arbitrary meshes.
-Recently, Guermond and Nazarov have proposed to use graph-theoretic artificial diffusion operators, which have already been used by Guermond and co-workers \cite{guermond_second-order_2014,guermond_maximum-principle_2014}, Kuzmin \emph{et al.} \cite{dmitri_kuzmin_new_2015,kuzmin_gradient-based_2016} and Badia and Bonilla \cite{badia_monotonicity-preserving_2016}.
-(4) For transient problems, a perturbation of the mass matrix is required to obtain a local extremum diminishing (LED) scheme.
-The reader might refer to \cite{badia_monotonicity-preserving_2016} and the references therein for more insights on each of the above ingredients.

-The objective of this work is \emph{to design a multidimensional DMP-preserving dG method on arbitrary meshes for both implicit time integration and steady problems}.
+\JB{ In the case at hand, the dG space discretization of steady problems and transient problems, the situation is much less understood.
+An attempt to develop implicit DMP-preserving dG schemes has been proposed in \cite{badia_discrete_2015}, but even though a DMP enjoying artificial diffusion method can be constructed for the 1D problem, the extension to the multi-dimensional case fails to enjoy such property.} The objective of this work is \emph{to design a multidimensional DMP-preserving dG method on arbitrary meshes for both implicit time integration and steady problems}.
 Furthermore, {we propose a linearity preserving and differentiable method.
 This latter property} is particularly important for improving the convergence of the nonlinear solver, as shown in \cite{badia_monotonicity-preserving_2016}.

-In order to do so, we propose a shock detector for dG that is based on the jumps of the gradient of the discrete solution around the nodes of the mesh.
-Its definition is related to the one proposed in \cite{badia_discrete_2015}.
-We consider a graph-theoretic diffusion operator for dG methods to keep the DMP on arbitrary meshes.
+\JB{ In order to do so, we propose a stabilization method based on the following four key ingredients: \begin{enumerate} \item A \emph{shock detector} that only activates the artificial diffusion in regions around shock.
+As previously said, a shock detector restricts the application of the stabilization to regions where the solution presents shocks or sharp layers, and is the key ingredient to obtain a high-order stabilization method; \item The \emph{amount of diffusion} added to ensure the DMP.
+We motivate it using similar ideas behind the AFC low-order scheme construction (see \cite{kuzmin_flux_2002,kuzmin_algebraic_2005}); \item The \emph{discrete diffusion operator} in order to keep the DMP on arbitrary meshes.
+Guermond and co-workers \cite{guermond_second-order_2014,guermond_maximum-principle_2014} have proposed to use graph-theoretic artificial diffusion operators, instead of the classical PDE-based ones.
+This strategy has already been used in \cite{dmitri_kuzmin_new_2015,kuzmin_gradient-based_2016,badia_monotonicity-preserving_2016}; \item For transient problems, a perturbation of the mass matrix is required to obtain a local extremum diminishing (LED) scheme. \end{enumerate}}

 This work is structured as follows.
 In Sect. \ref{sec-problem_paper4}, we introduce the problem to solve, the notation, and the discretization of the problem in space using the interior penalty dG method.
 Then, in Sect. \ref{sec-DMP_paper4}, we state a novel definition of the DMP property for dG methods, by introducing the concept of discrete local extrema.
 In Sect. \ref{sec-dmpproof}, we propose a scheme that fulfills such property.
 Lipschitz continuity and existence of solutions are proved in Sect \ref{sec-ex}.
 A discussion about the importance of smoothing the computation of the shock capturing terms and some tests to choose the optimal values of the smoothing parameters are developed in Sect. \ref{app-smoothing}.
 Finally, numerical experiments show the performance of the method in Sect. \ref{sec-numexp4}, and some conclusions are drawn in Sect. \ref{sec-conclusions}.